johnathan-convertino-afrl/bus_1553/README.md

 ### PARAMETERS

-  *   ADDRESS_WIDTH   - Width of the axi address bus
+  *   ADDRESS_WIDTH   - Width of the uP address port, max 32 bit.
+  *   BUS_WIDTH       - Width of the uP bus data port.
   *   CLOCK_SPEED     - This is the aclk frequency in Hz
-  *   SAMPLE_RATE     - Rate of in which to sample the 1553 bus.
-Must be 2 MHz or more and less than aclk.
-This is in Hz.

 ### REGISTERS